TheGalfins/GNSS_Compare/docs/index.rst

 Please stay tuned, this is still a beta version, and we're making updates on a daily basis...

+Check out the app on `Google Play Store <https://play.google.com/store/apps/details?id=com.galfins.gnss_compare>`_.

-The latest apk to download and install on your phone always available `here <https://github.com/TheGalfins/GNSS_Compare/raw/master/release_apk/GNSS_Compare.apk>`_.
+The latest apk (beta version) to download and install on your phone always available `here <https://github.com/TheGalfins/GNSS_Compare/raw/master/release_apk/GNSS_Compare.apk>`_.

 Please note that you need Android 7.0+ to run the application.
 Also, please note that not all Android 7.0+ phones support the Galileo Satellite System.
 The list of Galileo compatible phones can be found `here <http://galileognss.eu/is-your-phone-using-galileo/>`_.